apekshadhage/Documentation_FORAWS/README.md

 **Connector Operations**

-The IBM i connector is an operation-based connector, which means that when you add the connector to your Kafka connect cluster, you need to configure a specific operation the connector is intended to perform.
+The IBM i connector is an operation-based connector, which means that when you add the connector to your Kafka Connect cluster, you need to configure a specific operation the connector is intended to perform.
 The connector supports the following operations:

 | Operation                          | Description       |